team-watchdog/apoc-gardens-wiki/public/markdown/Herbs & Spices/red-onion.md

 | Weed control | <update>Regular weeding is crucial, especially in the initial stages of growth.
 Mulching with rice straw or coconut husk can help suppress weeds and retain soil moisture.</update> |

 ## Harvesting:
+Can be harvested within 25-34 weeks.
+When the tips of the leaves start turning yellow, bend over and break the necks of the onions.
+This starts the ripening process.
+Also,  loosen the onions with a fork to start them drying without damaging the skin.
+Ease the onions out of the ground and leave them a week or two in the sun to dry.
+It is important to dry the onions well.

 <update>In Sri Lankan conditions, onions can typically be harvested within 90-120 days after planting, depending on the variety and growing conditions.
 When the tops start to yellow and fall over, stop watering and allow the soil to dry out for a few days before harvesting.</update>

 ## Curing: